sbt/sbt-dynver/README.md

 ## Tasks

-* `dynver`: Returns the version of your project, from git
+* `dynver`: Returns the dynamic version of your project, inferred from the git metadata
 * `dynverCurrentDate`: Returns the captured current date.
-Used for both the dirty suffix of `dynverGitDescribeOutput` and for the fallback version (e.g if not a git repo).
+Used for (a) the dirty suffix of `dynverGitDescribeOutput` and (b) the fallback version (e.g if not a git repo).
 * `dynverGitDescribeOutput`: Returns the captured `git describe` out, in a structured form.
 Useful to define a [custom version string](#custom-version-string).
 * `dynverCheckVersion`: Checks if version and dynver match
 * `dynverAssertVersion`: Asserts if version and dynver match